willwx/XDream/README.md

 - Pretrained generative networks.
 The DeepSiM generators can be downloaded from here: https://lmb.informatik.uni-freiburg.de/people/dosovits/code.html.

-    To use them here, please
+  Please save the downloaded `.caffemodel` files
-    - Save the `.prototxt` and `.caffemodel` files to the paths as defined in `net_catalogue.py`
+    together with the `.prototxt` files from the prototxt folder to the paths defined in `net_catalogue.py`.
+The prototxt files included here are modified from the original to
-    - Modify the prototxt files to use batch size of 1 (i.e., modify the first dimension of `input_shape`)
+    - Set batch size to 1
-    - Change all `engine: CUDNN` entries to `engine: CAFFE` in the prototxt files, if applicable.
-Otherwise, you may get errors when running in CPU-only mode
+    - Change `engine: CUDNN` entries to `engine: CAFFE` to prevent errors when running in CPU-only mode
-    - Check layer names in `net_catalogue.py`;
-        make sure they match the prototxt
+    - Change `"Eltwise"` layers to `"Power"` layers since the former seems to be deprecated for scalar multiplication

 - (For the demo) The reference caffenet model.
 It can be found [here](https://github.com/BVLC/caffe/tree/master/models/bvlc_reference_caffenet).